bark-simulator/bark/docs/source/packaging_guide.md

 `from bark.world import World`
 `from examples.*`

-> To a more concise format as
+> to a more concise format as

 `from bark.runtime.commons import ParameterServer`
 `from bark.core.world import World`